Strong Property (T), weak amenability and $\ell^p$-cohomology in $\tilde{A}_2$-buildings: Outline of proof

 We will only consider finitely generated groups, and for them we will work with the following definition of strong property (T), which is more convenient.

-\begin{definition} Let $\Gamma$ be a finitely generated group with length function $|\cdot |$ and $\mathcal E$ a class of Banach spaces. $\Gamma$ has \emph{strong property (T)} with respect to $\mathcal E$ if there is $\alpha>0$ and a sequence $\mu_n$ of finitely supported probability measures on $\Gamma$ such that, for every representation of $\Gamma$ on a Banach space $E \in \mathcal E$ satisfying $\sup_{\gamma \in \Gamma} \frac{\|\pi(\gamma)\|_{B(E)}}{e^{\alpha |\gamma|}}<\infty$, the sequence $\pi(\mu_n) = \sum_\gamma \mu_n(\gamma) \pi(\gamma) $ converges in norm to a projection on the space $E^\pi$ of $\pi(\Gamma)$-invariant vectors. \end{definition} \begin{remark} This definition is formally a bit stronger than Lafforgue's original definition, which corresponds to allowing $\mu_n$ to be complex measures, but no example is known that satisfy one form but not the other; see for example \cite[Section 3]{MR4014781} for a detailed explanation of the relation with the original definition.
+\begin{definition} Let $\Gamma$ be a finitely generated group with word length $|\cdot |$ (associated to a fixed generating set) and $\mathcal E$ a class of Banach spaces. $\Gamma$ has \emph{strong property (T)} with respect to $\mathcal E$ if there is $\alpha>0$ and a sequence $\mu_n$ of finitely supported probability measures on $\Gamma$ such that, for every representation of $\Gamma$ on a Banach space $E \in \mathcal E$ satisfying $\sup_{\gamma \in \Gamma} \frac{\|\pi(\gamma)\|_{B(E)}}{e^{\alpha |\gamma|}}<\infty$, the sequence $\pi(\mu_n) = \sum_\gamma \mu_n(\gamma) \pi(\gamma) $ converges in norm to a projection on the space $E^\pi$ of $\pi(\Gamma)$-invariant vectors. \end{definition} \begin{remark} This definition is formally a bit stronger than Lafforgue's original definition, which corresponds to allowing $\mu_n$ to be complex measures, but no example is known that satisfy the original form but not this one; see for example \cite[Section 3]{MR4014781} for a detailed explanation of the relation with the original definition.
 It is in this (stronger) form that strong property (T) was applied to the study of group actions on manifolds \cite{brownFisherHurtado,brownFisherHurtado2,borwndamjanovicZhang}.
-We therefore adopt this definition in this paper.

-By a straighforward truncation argument, we can allow the measure $\mu_n$ to be not necessarily finitely supported, but to only satisfy $\sum_\gamma \mu_n(\gamma) e^{\alpha |\gamma|}<\infty$.
-This will be the case for the measures constructed in \S~\ref{subsection:outline_nonuniform}.\end{remark}
+We therefore adopt this definition in this paper. \end{remark} In \S~\ref{subsection:outline_nonuniform}, we will construct measures $\mu_n$ that are not finitely supported but merely have good exponential integrability properties.
+The following lemma shows that this implies strong property (T). \begin{lemma} Let $\Gamma$ be a finitely generated group with word-length $|\cdot|$ and $\mathcal E$ a class of Banach spaces.
+Assume that there is $\alpha>0$ and a sequence $\mu_n$ of probability measures on $\Gamma$ such that